 - Your colleague makes constant offensive comments about your gender or sex.

 It is important to note that it doesn’t matter whether the harasser is the same or opposite sex as the sexual harassment victim.
-You can read more about what constitutes sexual harassment here.

 Because sexual harassment comes in so many different shapes and sizes, it’s best to contact an unwanted sexual advances attorney who is familiar with the applicable laws and experienced with conducting workplace sexual harassment cases.